The 1-day BAMM! clinics:

 In a couple of places nearby there are clusters of trees where we will get out of any breeze and stop to enjoy lunch (bring a stove for a hot lunch, if you want!).
 Lunchtime is typically busy with conversation about living on snow, “Have you ever been lost hiking on snow,” and “Where do you get water?”

-This is the time when we cover the “Specialty of the Day!”
-These particular safety skills topics usually take a while to teach and learn, so we dedicate an afternoon to them.
-These skills are first demonstrated one step at a time so you can see how they’re done and why.
+These skills are first demonstrated one step at a time on a steep snow slope nearby so you can see how they’re done and why.
 Next, we individually practice each step with your instructor watching, personally guiding, and demonstrating as needed until you “get the feel” of what needs to be done.

 Snow safety skills are not difficult to master as we break them down into short movements so they’re easier to understand and accomplish!